 Drinks & onward

-Half an hour of conversations off-record.
+Half an hour of reflections, conversations, comparing notes and insights, off the record, with peers and new talent.
 The evening ends at 20:30.

 How we run it